 Asylum Seekers

-Over the past year and a half, ASC has assisted over 160 asylum seekers, who were forced to flee their home countries after experiencing violence or threats of violence and death, because of their race, religion, nationality, political opinion, or sexual orientation.
+Over the past two and a half years, ASC has assisted 189 asylum seekers apply for asylum (almost 400 when spouses and children are included in the total count), all of whom were forced to flee their home countries after experiencing violence or threats of violence and death, because of their race, religion, nationality, political opinion, or sexual orientation.
 They were denied help from the police or were persecuted by government authorities.
-You can learn about a few of them here.

 A former human rights attorney from Colombia who fled after a paramilitary group kidnapped her because of her political opinions and threatened to kill her entire family.